FredrikM97/Artificial-Intelligence/Labs/PokerProject/Report/AI_proj_report_raw.md

 What could be reworked then?
 Instead of using a one dimensional feature vector one would likely be better of using an input such as [batch, phases, players, features].
 Say we store four features belonging to five players over the four phases of a round then we'd have a total of batch*4*5*4 = batch*80 features as input.
 This is alot more features but because of the structure it would be much easier to generalize since we can now process the different dimensions with models specialiced on those types of data.

-Ofcourse we wouldn't suggest changing the feature without a model in mind.
+Of course we wouldn't suggest changing the feature without a model in mind.
 Using a multi layered model we could combine the best of all ml models into one.
-Time series data is preferably processed by recurent models such as rnn, lstm, and gru.
+Time series data is preferably processed by recurent models such as RNN, LSTM, and GRU.
 The data from each player could be fed one at a time into a nerual net that outputs an embedding for each.
-Since we know the final layer has to perform compairsons we could opt for a deep nural net or perhaps a convolutional model, that way the activator function can mimic the non-linear properties of the comparison.
+Since we know the final layer has to perform compairsons we could opt for a deep neural net or perhaps a convolutional model, that way the activator function can mimic the non-linear properties of the comparison.
 As a cherry on top an ad hoc model could be built to determine our opponents hand strength.

-These changes to the model would be challenging to implement while being constrained by scikits framework.
+These changes to the model would be challenging to implement while being constrained by Scikits framework.
 Switching over to keras would enable alot of interesting builds to be created.